Bad Bunny: 2020–2021: YHLQMDLG, Las que no iban a salir, and El Último Tour Del Mundo

 On April 4, 2020, he released the song "En Casita" on SoundCloud, which expressed solidarity towards others in quarantine due to COVID-19 and featured vocals from his girlfriend, Gabriela Berlingeri.
-On May 10, 2020, Bad Bunny released his third solo studio album (fourth overall) Las que no iban a salir, without previous announcements.
-The album's title translates to "The Ones that Were Not Going to Come Out" and is primarily a compilation of previously unreleased or unfinished songs.
-Songs from the album were played on an Instagram live stream that Bad Bunny made in late April.
-The album features collaborations with Don Omar, Yandel, Zion & Lennox, Nicky Jam, and Jhay Cortez.
+On May 10, 2020, Bad Bunny released his first compilation Las que no iban a salir, without previous announcements.
+The compilation's title translates to "The Ones that Were Not Going to Come Out" and it contains previously unreleased or unfinished songs.
+The album features collaborations with Don Omar, Yandel, Zion & Lennox, Nicky Jam, and Jhayco.
 Discussing the album's surprise release, Bad Bunny explained, "There was no real meaning behind it.
 I just thought, 'Damn.
 What people need is entertainment'.
 Bad Bunny had been filming his supporting role in Narcos: Mexico before filming was postponed due to the pandemic.
 It premiered in November 2021.